iobroker-community-adapters/ioBroker.tankerkoenig/README.md

  ### __WORK IN PROGRESS__ (- falls nicht benötigt löschen sonst klammern entfernen und nach dem - dein text schreiben)
  -->
 ### __WORK IN PROGRESS__
-* (xXBJXx) Data retrieval from the server optimized
+* (xXBJXx) the detailed request for the station data has been removed, see [issue #99](https://github.com/iobroker-community-adapters/ioBroker.tankerkoenig/issues/99)
 * (xXBJXx) added new input field for the address of the station in the adapter settings

 ### 3.2.2 (2022-12-26)